LAOS-Y/FuckUTongji/README.md

 # FuckUTongji

-Free U from Check-in Used by Tongji
+Free U from ChecK-in Used by Tongji

 Inspired by https://github.com/Neoyanghc/Tongji_Covid19_Autoclock